godotengine/godot-docs/classes/class_editorexportplatformmacos.rst

 :ref:`bool<class_bool>` **codesign/entitlements/audio_input** :ref:`🔗<class_EditorExportPlatformMacOS_property_codesign/entitlements/audio_input>`

-Enable if you need to use the microphone or other audio input sources, if it's enabled you should also provide usage message in the :ref:`privacy/microphone_usage_description<class_EditorExportPlatformMacOS_property_privacy/microphone_usage_description>` option.
+Enable if you need to use the microphone or other audio input sources, if it's enabled you should also provide a usage message in the :ref:`privacy/microphone_usage_description<class_EditorExportPlatformMacOS_property_privacy/microphone_usage_description>` option.
 See `com.apple.security.device.audio-input <https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_device_audio-input>`__.

 .. rst-class:: classref-item-separator